pulumi/docs/content/docs/guides/scim/okta.md

         weight: 1
 ---

-This document covers steps to help you configure automatic provisioning/deprovisioning of your users in Pulumi using SCIM 2.0.
+This document covers steps to help you configure automatic provisioning/deprovisioning of your users and groups in Pulumi using SCIM 2.0.

 Please note that not all SCIM features are supported.
 For more information, see [Known Limitations]({{< relref "#known-limitations" >}}).